highlyavailable/highlyavailable/README.md

 Welcome to my profile!
 I'm a senior studing CS & DS at UW-Madison, a lurker on Math/CS Twitter, who is joining U.S. Bank as an entry-level SWE outside of Minneapolis, MN in June '23 🖥️.
 Thanks for visiting and feel free to [connect](https://www.linkedin.com/in/peter-bryant-33b7091b6/) or send me an [email](mailto:peterbryant.v1@gmail.com).

+## Most familiar with...
+- Python/Flask/FastAPI
+- SQL
+- C
+- R
+- Julia
+- JS
+- Basic HTML/CSS

+## Some experience with...
+- Java

 ## Undergrad Coursework (CS/DS/MATH)
+I have private repos for most of these courses, if you want to reference my coursework/projects just send me an [email](mailto:peterbryant.v1@gmail.com) (if you are not currently enrolled and/or an undergrad UW-Madison student).

 - CS577 Algorithms
 - CS564 Database Management Systems
 - CS540 Artificial Intelligence